Margate: Tourism

 For at least 250 years, Margate has been a leading seaside resort in the UK, drawing Londoners to its beaches, Margate Sands.
-The bathing machines in use at Margate were described in 1805 as;
+The bathing machines in use at Margate were described in 1805 as:

 four-wheeled carriages, covered with canvas, and having at one end of them an umbrella of the same materials which is let down to the surface of the water, so that the bather descending from the machine by a few steps is concealed from the public view, whereby the most refined female is enabled to enjoy the advantages of the sea with the strictest delicacy.

 The Dreamland Amusement Park is situated in the centre of Margate, operating since 1920, it was closed in 2006, and reopened in 2015 following a lengthy campaign by the "Save Dreamland Campaign" group.
-Its Scenic Railway roller coaster is the second oldest of its type in the world, and is now Grade II* Listed.
+Its Scenic Railway roller coaster is the second oldest of its type in the world, and is now Grade II* listed.
 It is one of only two early-20th century scenic railways still remaining in the UK; the only other surviving UK scenic railway is in Great Yarmouth and was built in 1932.
 The Margate roller coaster is an ACE Coaster Classic.
+On 27 January 2026, Dreamland announced the permanent closure of the Scenic Railway.
+The ride had been closed since August 2024 following a derailing incident.

 Cliftonville, next to Margate, had a classic British Arnold Palmer seaside mini golf course.
-It closed and was illegally converted to a skate park, which was later shut down by the council amid Safety Concerns.
+It closed and was illegally converted to a skate park, which was later shut down by the council amid safety concerns.